JStateson/MacroViewer/README.md

 You can create macros, signatures, and hyperlinks, assemble images, search extensively thorough the macro collection and easily paste replies to users from the collection.

+Supplemental macros files: HP (editable copy of macros.html), HW, OS, NET, LJ, DJ, OJ, PC, AIO.
+Maximum of 50 macros each except HP which has only 30 slots.

-If you wish to use your own macros, log in and access your macros page.
+If you wish to use your own macros you must: (1) log in and access your macros page.
 If using chrome then right click, "view page source", and save as "macros.html" to replace the default file.

-Run MacroViewer, open the file, and select the option to save as a local File.
-All supplemental demo files found are loaded immediately.
+(2) Run MacroViewer, open "macros.html", and select the option to save as a local File.
+All supplemental demo files are unchanged and are loaded immediately.